No Dope on Sundays

-No Dope on Sundays is the debut studio album by American rapper Cyhi the Prynce released on November 17, 2017, by Sony Music.
+No Dope on Sundays is the debut studio album by American rapper Cyhi the Prynce released on November 17, 2017 through Sony Music.
 The album's release follows years of label disputes and series of mixtapes spanning his career.
-It features guest appearances from GOOD Music labelmates Kanye West and Pusha T, alongside Schoolboy Q, Travis Scott, 2 Chainz, Jagged Edge, BJ the Chicago Kid, Estelle, and Ernestine Johnson.
-Meanwhile, production is handled by Mark Byrd, Edsclusive, S1, OZ, Syk Sense, among others.
+It features guest appearances from Kanye West, whom also executive produced the album, as well as Pusha T, Schoolboy Q, Travis Scott, 2 Chainz, Jagged Edge, BJ the Chicago Kid, Estelle, and Ernestine Johnson.
+Meanwhile, production was handled by Anthony Kilhoffer, Charlie Heat, Lex Luger, Oz, S1, Shawty Redd, ThankGod4Cody, and The Olympicks, among others.
+Critical reception was generally positive, while commercial response was lukewarm.

 Background

 The album's cover art, tracklist and release date was revealed on November 10, 2017.

 Singles

 The lead single, "Movin' Around" featuring Schoolboy Q was released on June 29, 2017.

 The second single, "Dat Side" featuring Kanye West, was released on October 27, 2017.